openmobilityfoundation/mobility-data-specification/modes/passenger-services.md

 The `journey_attributes` object **may** have the following key value pairs:

-- `shift_id` (UUID, optional): unique identifier for an entire driver's work shift, tied across multiple journeys and therefore trips.
+- `shift_id` (UUID, [Optional](../general-information.md#optional-fields)): unique identifier for an entire driver's work shift, tied across multiple journeys and therefore trips.

 [Top][toc]